Ashley Graham Sizzles In Pre-Pregnancy Lingerie Photo On Instagram

 Ashley Graham reminisced about her pre-pregnancy body in a smoldering throwback post on Instagram on Wednesday in which she’s rocking lingerie.
 In the photo, Ashley, arguably the most famous plus-sized fashion model in the world, is looking off into the distance as she wears a black lacy bra and panty set with a sheer matching robe.

 In the caption, she reveals that the undergarments are from Addition Elle, a fashion brand that designs clothing for plus-sized women.
 Ashley has on pieces from her collaboration with the brand.
-The bra is called the “Micro Jersey Demi Cup Diva Bra with Lace” which retails for $65 on the company’s website.
+The bra is called the “Micro Jersey Demi Cup Diva Bra with Lace,” which retails for $65 on the company’s website.
 The matching undies cost $9.

 Since it’s a throwback photo, there’s one noticeable feature missing from it, Ashley’s baby bump.
 She makes a joke about that in the caption.